PlentyofTrees/alpha-gal-safety-research/README.md

 All survey instruments, research frameworks, and written materials in this repository are the original work of the author.
 Reuse, modification, or commercial application is not permitted without explicit written consent.

+This work is licensed under the Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International License.